Steeven9/Steeven9/README.md

 ## 🤘🏻 Hi!
-I'm a Site Reliability Engineer at Swisscom, always trying to learn something new!
+I'm a Site Reliability Engineer, always trying to learn something new!

+In my free time I like to code and experiment stuff in my homelab - check out some of my projects in the pins below 😎

-You can learn more about what we do [here](https://www.swisscom.ch/en/b2bmag/cloud/site-reliability-engineering), but the gist of it is that we make sure that the beeps get the right boops and the lights keep blinking on the magic boxes.
+You can learn more about what I do for work [here](https://www.swisscom.ch/en/b2bmag/cloud/site-reliability-engineering), but the gist of it is that we make sure that the beeps get the right boops and the lights keep blinking on the magic boxes.

 ![Stats](https://raw.githubusercontent.com/Steeven9/repo-stats/master/generated/overview.svg?token=AGA5IL4TDZKPMK7OVIJRBHDAVBDWC)